ashiklom/pecan.book/Installing-PEcAn.md

 ### Database creation

 The following creates the user, database and populates the database with the latest version from Illinois.
+Once PEcAn is installed you can use the updatedb.sh script that is bundled with PEcAn to update the database.
+Installing the database is not necessarily if you will install PEcAn as well, at that point you can simply call pecan/scripts/updatedb.sh.

 ```bash
 # needs to be done only once